ariadne-ai/treeconvert/README.rst

 	with its index.

 There a subtle differences between NML files created from KNOSSOS and those created from PyKNOSSOS.
-Because of this, the input format must either be ``nml`` or ``pyknossos_nml``.
+Because of this, the input format must explicitly be ``nml`` or ``pyknossos_nml``.